- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 Below are the main ways to consume historical values of device parameters in the IoT Logic product:

-- Initiate attribute node – to calculate new values
+- Initiate Attribute node – to calculate new values

 - Logic node – for logical operations and if/else expressions

-- Data stream analyzer – debugging tool for viewing, analysing and monitoring historical values
+- Data Stream Analyzer – debugging tool for viewing, analysing and monitoring historical values

 In the Initiate attribute node, we can calculate new values based on the received data, calculate average values and rename device parameters.
 An example of use can be seen in the screenshot below: